EXIST-CeraSleeve

 Especially in the context of sensing, monitoring and the design of selective or coupled transport phenomena, multifunctional nanopores will be needed.

-Currently we are working on different strategies using interface effects such as wetting and the combination of differnet materials or looking at re-initiation of polymers and block-co-oligomer formation to place multiple functions into individual nanopores.
+we used interface effects such as wetting and the combination of orthogonal functionalization strategies and block-co-oligomer formation to place multiple functions into individual nanopores.
+Furthermore, we developed these strategies towards sensing concepts.

 Related Publication: